 - Fair skin that burns easily

-- A history of blistering sun burns, solarium use, actively tanning
+- A history of blistering sunburns, solarium use, actively tanning

 - A history of working outdoors or spending a lot of time in the sun over a lifetime

-We recommend that those who have one or more risk factors attend for a regular skin check.
+We recommend that those who have one or more risk factors attend a regular skin check.
 The vast majority of skin cancers do not produce any symptoms and may look like nothing more than a red spot on the skin.
-We are passionate about utilising the latest technology and techniques to detect skin cancer early.
+We are passionate about utilizing the latest technology and techniques to detect skin cancer early.

 How much does it cost?

 Skin cancer checks attract a Medicare rebate like other GP consultations.
 Please see the fees page for further information.